-Frida Alim is a Regulatory Attorney in the Los Angeles office of Buckley LLP.
+Frida Alim is an Associate in the Los Angeles office of Buckley LLP.
 Ms. Alim assists clients in regulatory and compliance matters, and provides support for complex litigation and government investigations involving the mortgage lending industry.

 Prior to joining Buckley, Ms. Alim worked at an intellectual property litigation firm in San Francisco.
 She was also previously a fellow at the Electronic Frontier Foundation, where she worked on data privacy matters.
 Ms. Alim received her J.D. from the University of California, Berkeley, School of Law in 2016.
 During law school, she served as the Symposium Editor for the Berkeley Journal of International Law.
 Ms. Alim received her B.A. from the University of California in 2012.